 Women's Faculty Caucus Distinguished Mentor Award

-This award is intended to recognize extraordinary efforts in mentoring women faculty in the university, and particularly junior faculty members both prior to and beyond tenure.
-The award will be presented to an individual who has contributed substantially to the career development of one or more women faculty members.
+This award is intended to recognize the extraordinary efforts by a faculty and/or staff member in mentoring women students, staff, research associates, and faculty at MSU.
+In particular it aims to distinguish someone who has mentored junior faculty members both prior to and beyond tenure.
+The award will be presented to an individual who has contributed substantially to the career development of one or more women at MSU.

 Successful mentoring is a crucial dimension of developing and retaining faculty members.
 Ongoing mentoring relationships contribute to the happiness and success of female faculty members by helping them negotiate the promotion and tenure process and the path to full professor, by encouraging their research and teaching activities, and providing support and role models for healthy work-life integration.
-This award is a way of formally celebrating the commitment to mentorship in general to students, staff, and research associates, and, in particular to mentoring junior women faculty members, of many senior faculty members as part of their informal service to the university.
+This award is a way in which to formally celebrate the commitment by some of our senior faculty and staff to the mentorship of students, staff, research associates, and junior women faculty members, as part of their formal and informal service activities to the university.

 What is a mentor?

-All MSU faculty and staff members who have dedicated time and energy to outstanding mentoring of MSU women faculty members are eligible.
+All faculty and staff members who have dedicated significant time and energy to providing outstanding mentorship to women are eligible for this award.

-- Evaluation of the nominees mentoring activities and skills, especially when mentoring women faculty, particularly junior faculty members both prior to and beyond tenure.
+- Evaluation of the nominee’s mentoring activities and skills, especially regarding their support for junior faculty members, both prior to and beyond tenure.

 - Criteria for selecting the honoree will include depth (i.e. profound efforts and effects), breadth (e.g., mentoring multiple women), and effectiveness (e.g., successfully mentoring women with career obstacles) of mentoring efforts.

 A candidate for this award can be put forward by one or more nominators.
 If there are multiple nominators for a single nominee, they may submit a single collective letter or multiple individual letters of nomination.
 Each letter of nomination should be no more than 2 pages in length and include: